 Kool-aid and coffee.
-That’s all Grace has to offer, but things are getting tense and weird, and it’s easiest, really, to fall back into old patterns.
-Comforting as the familiar skirt that Sir liked her to wear, although she prefers jeans now.
+That’s all Claudia has to offer, but things are getting tense and weird, and it’s easiest, really, to fall back into old patterns.
+Comforting as the familiar skirt that Master liked her to wear, although she prefers jeans now.
 How else is there to cope?

-Callie has attached herself to Grace, carrying the jug of kool-aid carefully.
-Grace smiles into the kid’s eyes.
+Callie has attached herself to her, carrying the jug of kool-aid carefully.
+Claudia smiles into the kid’s eyes.
 Good.
 She looks more normal now, less like a victim and more like a third-grader being allowed to help the adults.
 Talking to Callie is good for the grownups too.
 It steadies them.
-She’s good with adults, Grace notices, with mixed feelings.
+She’s good with adults, Claudia notices, with mixed feelings.
 Callie moves with the practiced ease of a performer; she’s got resilience, but there’s a shadowy look to her, too.
-Grace wonders what she does, in the Circus.
+Claudia wonders what she does in the Circus.

 There are folks crammed everywhere.
 In the cellar, a frail child-like woman with clouds of white hair as fine as spiderwebs crouches on top of a storage shelf, poking at the floor joists.

 A gaggle of teen-aged Circus girls sit sprawled on the stairs, cracking their gum and laughing about guys.
-They call out their hellos to Grace.
-A few people she barely knows sit in the bathroom smoking, with one of Pen’s precious few cranked fans duct-taped, pushing the smoke out the overhead duct.
-Grace cringes and thinks about the fire hazard.
+They call out their hellos to Claudia.
+A few people she barely knows sit in the bathroom smoking, with one of Pen’s precious few fans duct-taped, pushing the smoke out the overhead duct.
+Ahhh, what a fire hazard!
 She doesn’t see Pen, or many of Pen’s usual crowd, among the groups sprawled asleep on the living room floor, or rocking babies.
 People keep coming and going.

 “Who’s watching the door?
 Where’s Pen?”